 The European Medicines Agency started this project in April 2010 following a request from the European Commission for the Agency to develop a harmonised approach for the collection and reporting of data on the use of antimicrobial agents in animals from EU Member States.

-The Agency published the first report from this project in September 2011 covering the period 2005-2009.
+The Agency published the first report from this project in September 2011 covering the period 2005 to 2009.
 The report contains harmonised data of sales in nine EU countries.